Call management: Routing

-Call routing is the internal process of selecting a path for inbound telephone calls whether to individual agents or queues and often uses computer telephony integration system (CTI) to function within a network.
-Automated process include translation, which is the automatic routing of inbound calls from one telephone number to another, and auto attendants, which are large directories of extension numbers to provide a caller with access to their preferred destination.
-Lastly, fax to email is used for routing inbound fax calls to one or more email addresses, usually as attachments.
+Call routing is the process of selecting a path for inbound telephone calls to individual agents or queues, often using computer telephony integration (CTI).
+In marketing and lead management systems, calls may also be routed as part of a broader lead routing process, in which incoming leads are distributed according to predefined business rules rather than purely telecommunication criteria.
+Automated processes include translation, which automatically reroutes calls from one telephone number to another, auto attendants, which are directories of extension numbers providing caller access, and fax to email functionality, which forwards inbound fax transmissions to one or more email addresses as attachments.

-Corporations and call centres have developed more specified criteria, which center around either the knowledge and/or skill level of an agent receiving the call, the location of the caller or the time and/or date of a call.
-Skills-based routing is programmed to route calls on to different destinations after identifying the most qualified and knowledgeable agent available to address a caller's needs.
-It is sometimes works in conjunction with omnichannel routing, where the priority of the call, the context of the customer journey and the agent's workload in real time are all taken into account.
-Older criteria-centered routing methods include location-based routing, which is programmed to route calls on to different destinations depending on the location of the caller, and time-based routing (also known as date-based routing), which is programmed to route calls to different destinations depending the time or date of the call.
+Corporations and call centres have developed more specific routing criteria, which typically consider the knowledge or skill level of the agent handling the call, the caller's location, or the time and date of the call.
+Skills-based routing directs calls to the most qualified agent available to address the caller's needs and may work in conjunction with omnichannel routing, which also accounts for the call's priority, the context of the customer journey, and the agent's workload in real time.
+Older methods include location-based routing, which distributes calls according to the caller's location, and time-based routing (also known as date-based routing), which routes calls depending on the time or date of the call.